Keinstah/FluxCP_Addons-VoteForPoints/readme.md

 How to Install:
 - Create voteforpoints folder in your addons folder.
 - Extract all the files in voteforpoints folder.
+- Import the sql files from schemas/logindb folder.
 - Done.

 If you find a bug, please contact me.